Area 8

 Do I need to make a reservation to visit?

-Is swimming allowed at Area 8?
+Are visitors allowed to swim at Area 8?

 Is fishing allowed in the lake at Area 8?